Hunter (1977 TV series): Production

 CBS picked up Hunter in 1976 as a hedge against one of its new shows failing during the 1976–77 season.
 In the pilot for the show, produced in 1976, James Franciscus was the show's only regular and his James Hunter character was a man framed for crimes he did not commit.
 Released after eight years in prison, he sets out to clear his name by bringing Ingersoll, the man who framed him, to justice.
 Along the way he meets and falls for a prostitute, Marty Shaw, portrayed by guest star Linda Evans.
 Ingersoll evades capture, and the show's producers envisioned that in future episodes Hunter would continue his pursuit of Ingersoll.

 The pilot never aired, and its entire premise was scrapped.
 For the weekly series, James Hunter instead became the retired agent who resumes a counterespionage career.
 Franciscus and Evans had had a good on-screen chemistry in the pilot, so Marty became a regular character as a fellow agent and model instead of a prostitute.
 The General Baker character also was introduced as their spymaster.
 Thirteen episodes were produced with this new premise.

 William Blinn created Hunter and wrote its pilot, and David Gerber (at the time president of competing studio Columbia Pictures Television) was the show's executive producer for Lorimar Productions.
 Lee Rich and Philip Capice produced the pilot and the weekly series.
 Tom Gries produced and directed the pilot and Christopher Morgan produced the weekly series.

 Broadcast history

 After the cancellation of the series Executive Suite and its last broadcast on February 11, 1977, CBS needed a replacement to fill the void in its schedule.
 It had bought Hunter for just such a contingency.
 Hunter premiered a week later, on February 18, 1977, and aired on Fridays at 10:00 p.m. through April 22, 1977.
 After a five-week hiatus, its last original episode was broadcast on Friday, May 27, 1977, also at 10:00 p.m.
-Four additional episodes never aired.
+The final 4 episodes never aired.